desireedmello/mentalhealthchatbotCanada/README.md

 1. trainingmodel.ipynb
 2. mentalhealthbot.ipynb
-3. intents.json
+3. mentalhealthCanada.json
-4. words.pkl
+4. vocabulary.pkl
-5. classes.pkl
+5. categories.pkl
-6. chatbot_model.h5
+6. mentalhealthbot_model.h5

 For Pycharm IDE consider the following files

 1. trainingmodel.py
 2. mentalhealthbot.py
-3. intents.json
+3. mentalhealthCanada.json
-4. words.pkl
+4. vocabulary.pkl
-5. classes.pkl
+5. categories.pkl
-6. chatbot_model.h5
+6. mentalhealthbot_model.h5

 ---

 ## Breakdown of the repository files:

 - trainingmodel.ipynb / trainingmodel.py - Consists of the code required for training the model.
-- mentalhealthbot.ipynb / mentalhealthbot.py - Consists of the code required for designing the model's GUI.
+- mentalhealthbot.ipynb / mentalhealthbot.py - Consists of the code required for designing and running the model's GUI.
-- intents.json - Dataset needed for training the model.
+- mentalhealthCanada.json - Dataset consisting of mental health data and resources needed for training the model.
-- words.pkl and classes.pkl - Stores the responses of the model.
+- vocabulary.pkl and categories.pkl - Stores the list of vocabulary and categories for the model.
-- chatbot_model.h5 - The Chatbot model created by chatbot_training and used in mentalhealthbot.
+- mentalhealthbot_model.h5 - The 'Mental Health Awareness Canada' model created by trainingmodel and used in mentalhealthbot.

 ---